I’ve never been more still than at my father’s funeral.

 When God first impressed on us the need to “be still,” we were in what we thought was desperation-mode.
 Our efforts in all the areas of missions seemed to be like striving after the wind, especially in discipling new believers.

 We thought that if we prayed harder, worked more hours, spent more time with people, or gave more of ourselves, then we could fix the problems and see God’s kingdom come to our small corner of the world.

 Yet, God’s word for us was “Be still.”
 And we thought we knew what that meant.
 We examined our schedule and tried to scale back.
 We took more time to pray and rest.
 Still, the work had to go on.

 Difficult discipleship had to continue because … if not us, who else would do it?

 A few months later, my father died, and my world went still for what felt like both a lifetime and just a few brief moments.
 In the days and weeks that followed the funeral, we seemed to be suspended in time, protected from outside intrusions and shielded from the stress of work.

-I was at a point that I could not handle our responsibilities anymore.
-I especially couldn’t take the endless pressure of being the main person discipling some new believers.
+Our responsibilities became overwhelming.
+The endless pressure of being the main person discipline some new believers became too much.
 In my desperation, I cried out to God with simple words: “I need help.”